Daniel (biblical figure): Christianity

 St. Daniel the prophet, c.
 20th century.
 Orthodox iconography.

 The New Testament makes a reference to Daniel at Matthew 24:15, in reference to the abomination of desolation.
 He is commemorated in the Coptic Church on the 23rd day of the Coptic month of Baramhat.
-On the Eastern Orthodox liturgical calendar, the feast days celebrating St. Daniel the Prophet together with the Three Young Men, falls on December 17 (during the Nativity Fast), on the Sunday of the Holy Forefathers (the Sunday which falls between 11 and 17 December), and on the Sunday before Nativity.
+On the Eastern Orthodox liturgical calendar, the feast days celebrating St. Daniel the Prophet together with the Three Young Men, falls on December 17 (during the Nativity Fast), on the Sunday of the Holy Forefathers (the Sunday which falls between December 11 and 17), and on the Sunday before Nativity.
 Daniel's prophecy regarding the stone which smashed the idol is often used in Orthodox hymns as a metaphor for the Incarnation: the "stone cut out" being symbolic of the Logos (Christ), and the fact that it was cut "without hands" being symbolic of the virgin birth.
 Thus the hymns will refer to the Theotokos (Virgin Mary) as the "uncut mountain".

 The Roman Catholic Church commemorates St. Daniel in the Roman Martyrology on July 21.
 Some local liturgical calendars of dioceses also list his feast, sometimes on July 21 and sometimes on another day.
 For example, the archdiocese of Gorizia celebrates the feast of St. Daniel, prophet and confessor, on September 11.
 The reading of the Mass is taken from the Book of Daniel, chapter 14; the Gradual from Psalm 91; the Alleluia verse from the Epistle of James 1; and the Gospel from Matthew 24.
 The Calendar of Saints of the Lutheran Church–Missouri Synod commemorates Daniel, together with the Three Young Men (Shadrach, Meshach, and Abednego), on December 17.